OData/WebApi/_posts/2018-06-18-12-02-WebApiV7newDefaultSettings.md

 build-in function (such as 'startswith' and 'geo.distance', etc), but might not be valid for custom uri functions.

-> private QueryNode BindAsUriFunction(FunctionCallToken functionCallToken, List\<QueryNode\> argumentNodes)
+> privateÂ QueryNodeÂ BindAsUriFunction(FunctionCallTokenÂ functionCallToken,Â List\<QueryNode\>Â argumentNodes)
 >
 > {
 >
->     if (functionCallToken.Source != null)
+> Â Â Â Â ifÂ (functionCallToken.SourceÂ !=Â null)
 >
->     {
+> Â Â Â Â {
 >
->         // the parent must be null for a Uri function.
+> Â Â Â Â Â Â Â Â //Â theÂ parentÂ mustÂ beÂ nullÂ forÂ aÂ UriÂ function.
 >
->         throw new ODataException(ODataErrorStrings.FunctionCallBinder\_UriFunctionMustHaveHaveNullParent(functionCallToken.Name));
+> Â Â Â Â Â Â Â Â throwÂ newÂ ODataException(ODataErrorStrings.FunctionCallBinder\_UriFunctionMustHaveHaveNullParent(functionCallToken.Name));
 >
->     }
+> Â Â Â Â }
 >
->     string functionCallTokenName = this.state.Configuration.EnableCaseInsensitiveUriFunctionIdentifier ? functionCallToken.Name.ToLowerInvariant() : functionCallToken.Name;
+> Â Â Â Â stringÂ functionCallTokenNameÂ =Â this.state.Configuration.EnableCaseInsensitiveUriFunctionIdentifierÂ ?Â functionCallToken.Name.ToLowerInvariant()Â :Â functionCallToken.Name;

 To implement with the correct behavior for enabled case-insensitive: